Roberto Abbado: Career

 In 2014, he made his Salzburg Festival debut with Donizetti's La favorite with Elina Garanča, Juan Diego Florez and Ludovic Tezier.

 In 2015, after his debut with Don Pasquale, he was appointed music director of Palau de les Arts Reina Sofia in Valencia, Spain.
-Also in 2015 he conducted Donizetti's Lucia di Lammermoor staged by Luca Ronconi at Teatro dell'Opera di Roma with Jessica Pratt and Stefano Secco.
+Also in 2015, he conducted Donizetti's Lucia di Lammermoor staged by Luca Ronconi at Teatro dell'Opera di Roma with Jessica Pratt and Stefano Secco.
 At same house he previously conducted Rossini's Maometto II staged by Pier Luigi Pizzi in 2014, Ponchielli's La Gioconda in 2012, Verdi's Luisa Miller in 1990 and the world premiere of Ferrero's Charlotte Corday in 1989.

 He also premiered many new orchestral works of leading composers, including Claudio Ambrosini, Giorgio Battistelli, Niccolò Castiglioni, Aldo Clementi, Azio Corghi, Michele dall'Ongaro, Luca Francesconi, Ned Rorem, Steven Stucky, Giampaolo Testoni, Fabio Vacchi, Charles Wuorinen, and new operas by Lorenzo Ferrero and Marco Tutino.

 More recently he was on the podium of the Opera di Roma with Benvenuto Cellini and Andrea Chénier, of the Palau de les Arts in Valencia with A Midsummer Night's Dream, I vespri siciliani and Tancredi, of the Teatro Real in Madrid with Norma, of the Shanghai Opera House with La traviata, of the Rossini Opera Festival with Le Siège de Corinthe and of the Théâtre des Champs Elysées with Lucia di Lammermoor.

 From 2015 Abbado has led the orchestras of San Francisco, Dallas, Atlanta and Minnesota, the New World Symphony, the MDR-Sinfonieorchester of Leipzig, the Saint Paul Chamber Orchestra, the Malaysian Philharmonic and the Orquestra Sinfónica de Madrid.

 Prizes and awards

-In 2009 Roberto Abbado was appointed Conductor of the Year – "Franco Abbiati" Award by Associazione Nazionale dei Critici musicali, Italian top classical music award.
+In 2009 Roberto Abbado was appointed Conductor of the Year – "Franco Abbiati" Award by Associazione Nazionale dei Critici musicali, an Italian top classical music award.
 In 2012, he won the "Franco Abbiati" Award - Best performance and production for Rossini Opera Festival Mosè in Egitto.